swisscatplus/lab_doc.github.io/index.md

 The laboratory is divided into 2 main sections : the synthesis section and the analysis section.

-Here is ab image of the lab :
+Here is an image of the lab :

 ![](./assets/images/lab.jpg)